-The Commanding Officers of the Motor Carrier Compliance Division (MCCD).
-The Comanding Officers oversee the MCSAP and CVSP programs for the State of Georgia.
-This includes the commercial motor vehicle safety program. size and weight program, School Bus Safety Program, Regulatory Compliance Programs, and all sworn and nonsworn administrative personnel.
+The Commanding Officer of the Motor Carrier Compliance Division (MCCD).
+The Commanding Officer oversees the MCSAP and CVSP programs for the State of Georgia.
+This includes the commercial motor vehicle safety program, size and weight program, School Bus Safety Program, Regulatory Compliance Programs, and all sworn and non-sworn administrative personnel.